Having relationship goals may sound clinical and serious, but all healthy relationships need to have attainable goals for them to thrive.

 Here are five ways you can start to create those gay relationship goals and build a more secure long-term relationship with your partner — built on trust and honesty.

-“You may find this especially useful when considering complex issues, like whether you want to start or expand their family, because it will offer you an opportunity to think deeply about what’s involved and share your feelings about the options you’d like to explore.
+“You may find this especially useful when considering complex issues, like whether you want to start or expand their family because it will offer you an opportunity to think deeply about what’s involved and share your feelings about the options you’d like to explore," she adds.

 “Sometimes these kinds of conversations are emotional, or difficult to start, but when they come up through the lens of goal setting, it can feel like a natural way to begin the dialogue.”